kubernetes-csi/docs/book/src/project-policies.md

 component in an existing deployment without changing that deployment in any other way.

+To minimize the number of branches we need to support, we do not have a general policy for releasing new minor versions on older majors.
+We will make exceptions for work related to meeting production readiness requirements.
+Only the previous major version will be eligible for these exceptions, so long as the time between the previous major version and the current major version is under six months.
+For example, if "X.0.0" and "X+1.0.0" were released under six months apart, "X.0.0" would be eligible for new minor releases.

 ## Support

 The Kubernetes CSI project follows the broader Kubernetes project on support.